Zhongyan0721/Power-Outage-Analysis/README.md

 ## Step 8: Fairness Analysis

 To assess fairness, the model's precision was compared for urban and rural areas, using the percentage of urban population as a proxy.
 A permutation test was conducted with 1,000 iterations to evaluate whether the observed difference in precision scores between urban and rural groups was statistically significant.

-The results indicated that the model's performance varied across these groups, suggesting potential biases that need further investigation.
+Null Hypothesis:
+The model's precision is the same for both urban and rural areas.
+Any observed difference in precision is due to random chance.

+Alternative Hypothesis:
+The model's precision is significantly different between urban and rural areas.

+The test statistics is the difference between prediction precision of urban and rural areas.
+By running the test, we get p-value 0.091 > 0.05.
+We fail to reject the null hypothesis.